anshdeep0504/SkillSwipe/README.md

 # SkillSwipe

-SkillSwipe is a web application designed to help users explore and enhance their skills by connecting with industry professionals.
-This platform allows users to track their learning progress, share experiences, and engage in skill-based challenges.
+SkillSwipe is a modern web application built with **React** and **Vite**, designed to help users explore and enhance their skills through challenges, community interactions, and skill tracking.
+With a sleek and responsive UI, SkillSwipe ensures a seamless experience across all devices.

 ---